 The Internet of Things of Kevin Ashton

 In 1997, the newly appointed P&G cosmetics brand manager with a bachelor’s degree in Scandinavian studies Kevin Ashton (born 1968) noticed that every time he checked the shelves of various British retailers for Oil of Olay Hazelnut lipstick, they were empty.
 Hopping mad, Ashton sought a technical fix and came across RFID tags, to be put on every product.
-At that time they were way too expensive, but Ashton knew the tags could be manufactured at a fraction of current cost, especially if, say, P&G were to order them in huge volume.
+At that time they were way too expensive, but Ashton knew the tags could be manufactured at a fraction of the current cost, especially if, say, P&G were to order them in huge volume.
 He started giving his RFID presentation to anyone who would listen, and they kept passing him up the chain 🙂

 A year later Ashton was sent to MIT as the executive director of the Auto-ID Center, an research group in the field of networked RFID and emerging sensing technologies.
 Ashton and his team predicted that RFID would usher in a new age of business-process clarity and corporate profitability (when the cost falls from 10 to 5 cents a tag).
 The reams of data would also give sellers new insight into consumer behavior, more control over pricing, and better-targeted in-store promotions.